 While the Drifters could manage with Pinkney being in and out of the group, now Jimmy Oliver, long a backbone of the group, quit in disgust.
 (At this point, the only original member left was Gerhart Thrasher.)
 Oliver soon associated himself with Henry "Juggy" Murray's Sue Records, where he would do some production work and also record some vocals ("Sneak"/"One Lover").
 In 1960, he formed the OLIMAC Publishing Company with Clyde McPhatter, owned the Goodtime label in the mid 60s, and was part of an Ink Spots group in the early 80s.

-In March 1958, when Carnation Charlie Hughes became the latest draft casualty, his spot was filled by Tommy Evans' friend from Detroit, baritone Jimmy Milner.
+In mid-April, when Carnation Charlie Hughes became the latest draft casualty, his spot was filled by Tommy Evans' friend from Detroit, baritone Jimmy Milner.
 Milner had recorded "I Wanna Marry You" and "Ecstasy Called Love" for Atlantic the prior November 18, but the sides weren't released.
 He's the same Jimmy Milner, a Detroit drummer/bandleader, who had a few releases for Fortune in the late 40s (including "Hard Luck Blues" with a vocal by Alonzo Tucker, future member of the Royals).
 The group now consisted of lead Bobby Hendricks, tenor Gerhart Thrasher, baritone Jimmy Milner, and bass Tommy Evans.

 Too many personnel changes had taken place too quickly and the Drifters were stranded without a direction.
 This group only did a single three-song session, on April 28, 1958, at which they recorded "Drip Drop" (led by Bobby), "Suddenly There's A Valley" (Tommy and Bobby), and "Moonlight Bay."
 "Suddenly There's A Valley" is a Ravens-type arrangement, on which former Ravens arranger Howard Biggs worked, and former Ravens bass Tommy Evans sang.